-We understand the importance of school attendance; the importance of reading and vocabulary acquisition and poverty proofing the children to ensure they all have equal access to the opportunities provided.
+We understand the importance of school attendance; the importance of reading and vocabulary acquisition and ensuring they all have equal access to the opportunities provided.

 Challenges

 This details the key challenges to achievement that we have identified among our disadvantaged pupils.